-The Brahmos Missile of the Indian Armed forces is a supersonic cruise missile developed by DRDO and Russia.
-Defence is an important and dynamic segment in UPSC Syllabus.
-The commission has asked several questions related to the missile launch, its type, etc. In this article, we will discuss more about the BrahMos Missile and its features.
+The BrahMos Missile of the Indian Armed forces is a supersonic cruise missile developed by DRDO and Russia.
+The defense is an important and dynamic segment in UPSC Syllabus.
+The commission has asked several questions related to the missile launch, its type, etc. In this article, we will discuss in detail about the BrahMos Missile and its features.

 What is BrahMos?

-The BrahMos is a ramjet supersonic cruise missile of a short-range developed by Defence Research and Development Organisation (DRDO) and the Russian Federation’s NPO Mashinostroeyenia.
+The BrahMos is a ramjet supersonic cruise missile of a short-range developed by Defence Research and Development Organisation (DRDO) and the Russian Federation’s NPO Mashinostroyeniya.

 BrahMos was named after two major rivers of India and Russia: Brahmaputra and Moskva.

 The technology used in this joint venture is based on the Russian P-800 Oniks cruise missile and similar sea-skimming cruise missiles from Russia.